privacy-tech-lab/gpc-optmeowt/README.md

 - `src/popup`: Contains the UI elements and scripts for the popup inside the extensions bar.
 - `src/background.js`: This is the main script running OptMeowt.
 It controls all of the major backend, regarding whether the extension is on/off, sending the Do Not Sell signal, etc.
 - `src/contentScript.js`: This is the main supplemental script that passes data to `background.js` and runs on every webpage loaded.
+- `src/cookies_3p.js`: Handles placing all of the 3rd party opt out cookies stored in `cookies_3p.json`.
+This runs one time and places the cookies on install.
+- `src/cookies_3p.json`: Contains all of the 3rd party opt out cookies collected from the [DAA's CCPA Opt Out Tool for the Web](https://optout.privacyrights.info/?c=1).
 - `src/manifest.json`: This provides the browser with metadata about the extension, regarding its name, permissions, etc.
+- `src/us_privacy.js`: Handles placing, manipulating, and updating 1st party opt out cookies for each site visited with the Do Not Sell signal (namely the IAB `usprivacy` cookies)
 - `src/whitelist.js`: This is the main JS file that allows the extension to communicate with the whitelist stored in the browser's local storage.
 - `ui-mockup`: Contains PDF and XD files demonstrating the preliminary mockup and analysis of OptMeowt.